igromanru/HD2-Undetected-Features/README.md

 - In each mission there is a random pick-up limit per player.
 After the limit is reached, the server will stop adding picked up resources to players.
 - The limit is somehow related to the map size, mission type and terrain.
 The ideal map size is reached on difficulty 3, and overall difficulty 3 is the best for getting the most drops on average.
 - Picked up resources are added to each player in the squad.
 It allows farming faster with more players, since each can pickup the same amount of stacks per mission.

+## Errors
+Everything that doesn't work as expected will print an error message to the console.
+While with v1.2 the program should be able to open a process handle to the game without a problem, GameGuard seems to be able to interfere sometimes afterward.
+If you get any errors, try to restart the tool multiple times and see if you can get features that you want activated.
+To be safe, try at least 6 times, before reporting the issue.

 ## Disclaimer
 1. The tool doesn't bypass the nProtect GameGaurd AntiCheat protection!
 It relies on the incompetence of the AntiCheat to protect the process.